Rollercoaster Cosmology

 One may worry that the many ultralight inflaton-to-be's, although having subleading zero modes during a stage a field of mass $m$ dominates, may have large fluctuations that mix, and distort, the adiabatic fluctuations of the dominant field.
 However, since they only imprint on the curvature to linear order via mixing terms induced by their time derivatives, since they are very deep in slow roll their contributions to isocurvature perturbations will remain suppressed.
-Indeed, it has been shown \cite{maartens} that in multifiled models isocurvature perturbations are generated, but not when the inflaton follows straight paths in the field space.
+Indeed, it has been shown \cite{maartens} that in multifield models isocurvature perturbations are generated, but not when the inflaton follows straight paths in the field space.
 This means, that the isocurvature perturbations may be significant, but by our assumptions not at the currently accessible scales, as long as the CMB and LSS are generated during a rollercoaster epoch that lasted at least 15 efolds.
 In what follows, we will ignore isocurvature perturbations for simplicity, even though we believe that a detailed and precise analysis is warranted to obtain predictions for future searches.

 With these assumptions, we can readily construct the background geometry using Israel junction conditions which teach us how to sew the different phases together \cite{Deruelle:1995kd}.
 Since we are assuming for simplicity that evolution is adiabatic, so that the energy density is continuous across the junctions, both $a$ and $a'$ are continuous -- regardless of whether we use comoving or conformal time.
 The only jump happens in the equation of state -- i.e. in $a''$, and it is bounded.
 This means that we can use the metric ans\"atz \be ds^2 = a^2(\tau) [-d\tau^2 + d\vec x^2] \, . \ee The task is now to determine the scale factor $a(\tau)$.